romanornr/derivatives-trading-notes/3. Contract specifications and option terminology/exercise style.md

 ### exercise style

-An option is a contract that gives the holder the right, but not the obligation, to purchase or sell an underlying asset at a certain price on or before a specified date
+An option is a contract that gives the holder the right, but not the [[obligation]], to purchase or sell an underlying asset at a certain price on or before a specified date

 The option’s “[[exercise price]]” is when the [[underlying]] asset may be bought or sold.